-4.3 Dam and Levee Requirements
+Dam and Levee Requirements

-As stated in the Federal Register notice, 84 FR 45838 (August 30, 2019), CDBG-DR and CDBG-MIT funds are prohibited from being used to enlarge a dam or levee beyond the original footprint of the structure that existed prior to the disaster event.
-If applicants seek to use the awarded funding for levees and dams, the applicant must (1) register and maintain entries regarding such structures with the U.S. Army Corps of Engineers (USACE) National Levee Database or National Inventory of Dams, (2) ensure that the structure is admitted in the USACE PL 84-99 Program (Levee Rehabilitation and Improvement Program), and (3) ensure the structure is accredited under the FEMA NFIP.
-High Hazard and Significant

-Hazard Dam inundation areas shall be taken into account for all projects funded with CDBG-DR or CDBG-MIT monies.
+As stated in the Federal Register notice, 84 FR 45838 (August 30, 2019), CDBG-MIT funds are prohibited from being used to enlarge a dam or levee beyond the original footprint of the structure that existed prior to the disaster event.
+If applicants seek to use CDBG-MIT funds for levees and dams, the applicant must (1) register and maintain entries regarding such structures with the U.S. Army Corps of Engineers (USACE) National Levee Database or National Inventory of Dams, (2) ensure that the structure is admitted in the USACE PL 84-99 Program (Levee Rehabilitation and Improvement Program), and (3) ensure the structure is accredited under the FEMA NFIP.
+High Hazard and Significant Hazard Dam inundation areas shall be taken into account for all projects funded with CDBG-MIT monies.

-4.4 Public Service Activities
+Public Service Activities